fl0wo/privacy-policies-app/TateSounds.md

 ---
-title: PRIVACY POLICY : VR Compatibility Checker
+title: PRIVACY POLICY : Tate Sounds
 ---

-PRIVACY POLICY : VR Compatibility Checker
+PRIVACY POLICY : Tate Sounds
 ---

-This privacy policy governs your use of the software application VR Compatibility Checker (“Application”) for mobile devices that was created by {{ site.owner_name }}.
-The Application provides compatibility information on whether your device is ready for Virtual Reality or not.
+This privacy policy governs your use of the software application Tate Sounds (“Application”) for mobile devices that was created by {{ site.owner_name }}.
+The Application provides compatibility information on whether your device is ready for Media Player or not.

 ### What information does the Application obtain and how is it used?